Skip to main content

 Styles

 The Styles section enables you to control various visual elements of the charts, such as colors, labels, and more.
 It is available for most chart types, and the options vary depending on the chart selected.
-For a glossary of all styles, see Styles.
 Style options specific to this chart are listed below.

 • Color - Change the color of the bubbles shown on the map.